heberth2788/guadalupereportadashboard/README.md

 # Guadalupe Reporta Dashboard
-Guadalupe Reporta Dashboard created using Flutter Web and Firebase Hosting, with Live a Preview channels
+Guadalupe Reporta Dashboard created using Flutter and Firebase Hosting, with Live a Preview channels.

 ### Technologies: